ChaitanyChaudhary/Password-Generator-in-Python/README.md

 ## Description

-The Password Generator in Python is a command-line program that generates random passwords based on user specifications.
+The Password Generator is a command-line program that generates random passwords based on user specifications.
 It utilizes the `secrets` module to generate cryptographically strong random numbers and the `string` module to define the alphabet of characters for password generation.
 ## Features

 - Generates random passwords with specified length